melahn/activiti-cloud-examples/trending-topic-campaigns/README.md

 To tail pod logs do `kubectl logs -f --since=10000s <PODNAME>`

+To use autoscaling also do `minikube addons enable heapster` and check with `minikube addons open heapster`

 ## What you'll see

 In the logs for the ranking connector you'll see the tweets that are being matched to the campaign's topic.
 You'll also see the top-ranked authors based on tweets posted in the last period.